Fall-Back/Base/README.md

-Fallback-Base
+FallBack-Base
 =============

-Settings, mixins and base styles required by most of the Fallback patterns.
+Settings, mixins and base styles required by most of the FallBack patterns.

 Usage Example
 -------------

-1. Use Bower to install the Fallback repositories.
+1. Use Bower to install the FallBack repositories.

 2. Import the base and patterns you need into you main scss stylesheet: